It is in your moments of decision that your destiny is shaped. – Tony Robbins

 Step 1: Identify the decision and the end goal

-The first step in the decision making process is to identify the decision and what your end goal is.
+The first step in the decision making process is to identify the future decision and what your end goal is.
+So what problem are you trying to solve?

 It’s super easy to sit in confusion and feel stuck in the drama, when there’s no need for that whatsoever.